 Art, Culture & Heritage

-… Starting with Keneseth Eliyahoo Synagogue, the turquoise-toned sanctuary which was built in 1884 to serve the large Baghdadi Jewish community of the city.
-The distinctive structure is just as impressive on the inside, with interiors overlaid with intricately embellished pillars and Victorian stained glass arches!
+… Starting with Keneseth Eliyahoo Synagogue, which was built in 1884 to serve the large Baghdadi Jewish community of the city.
+A painstaking 20-month restoration has chipped away at its famous turquoise-toned façade to reveal the original natural pigment of blue, framed by white shutters imbued with clean Porbandar stone.
+The distinctive structure is just as impressive on the inside, with whimsical interiors overlaid with intricately embellished pillars and Victorian stained glass arches!

 Art enthusiasts will find much to keep themselves occupied too.
 A visit to Jehangir Art Gallery is always richly rewarding for its enthralling line-up of modern and contemporary art exhibitions which sometimes spill out onto the surrounding streets.
 Other captivating corners include DAG Modern, a four-storey gallery/ auction-space helmed by Ashish Anand, the world’s largest collector of Indian pieces… The cultural curiosity fostered in the area reaches a crescendo during a week-long art extravaganza in February each year, when the entire neighbourhood plays host to the eponymous Kala Ghoda Festival!
 More on Art in Mumbai, here.